Skip to main content

 How do I complete the Quran in 30 days?

-Read one Juz (approximately 20 pages) per day.
-A practical method is to read 4 pages after each of the 5 daily prayers.
-Alternatively, read 10 pages after Fajr and 10 pages after Maghrib.
-The key is consistency — even if you fall behind, keep going.
+To complete the Quran in 30 days, read one Juz (approximately 20 pages) per day.
+You can split this into smaller sessions: read 4 pages after each of the 5 daily prayers, or read 10 pages after Fajr and 10 pages after Maghrib.
+Consistency is more important than speed.

 What is Laylatul Qadr?